 I also used mustache picks for the extra cupcakes.

-The shower menu included: Homemade Southern-Style Pimento Cheese with Hawaiian rolls, Southern Pulled Pork Barbecue, Slaw, Spinach Dip in a Bread Bowl, Fruit Kabobs, Popcorn, Sweet Potato Chips, Cupcakes, Mimosas, Punch and Tea.
+The shower menu included: Homemade Southern-Style Pimento Cheese with Hawaiian rolls, Southern Pulled Pork Barbecue, Slaw, Spinach Dip in a Bread Bowl, fruit skewers, Popcorn, Sweet Potato Chips, Cupcakes, Mimosas, Punch and Tea.

 My mom was in town visiting and I recruited her to make these cute utensils wrapped up like bow ties.
 I think she did a fabulous job!